ed-kung/CSUN-Econ-433/docs/labs/lab02.md

 Follow along as I show the class how to conduct today's lab.

-If you followed along correctly, you should end up with the following script
+If you followed along correctly, you should end up with the following script.
+The script shows you how to:
+- Read data from a CSV file into R and store it in a dataframe.
+- Display the variables inside a dataframe and their data types.
+- Tabulate and show summary statistics for variables in a dataframe.
+- Create new variables based on existing variables.

 ```r
 rm(list=ls())   # Clear the workspace